Commenced 8-14-06 by Ken Wear

 personnel, yes, colonization there or on Venus or Mars in the much more distant future.

-continued contact with Earth's outside world for its viability.
+dependent on continued contact with Earth outside the community for its viability.

 While I urge, in addition to these Mountain Meadows, construction of colonies on Earth's